Wargar

+The Wargar (Harari: ወርጋር) also spelled as Wergar were a clan inhabiting the Adal region.

+History

-The Wargar (Harari: ወርጋር) also spelled as Wergar were a clan inhabiting the Adal region, first mentioned in the fourteenth century chronicles of Emperor Amda Seyon I of Ethiopia as allies of Imam Salih.
+First mentioned in the fourteenth century chronicles of Emperor Amda Seyon I of Ethiopia as allies of Imam Salih.

 In the sixteenth century, the overlord of Zeila Wargar ibn Abogn, accompanied Adal leader Ahmed ibn Ibrahim al-Ghazi during the Ethiopian-Adal War.

 Wargar is described as a Harla sub clan within the Harari people.

 According to Harari tradition, it was then that, to defend themselves, seven clans of the neighbouring villages united against a common adversary, including Wargar, to form a Harar city-state.
-The title Wargar persisted in the post seventeenth century state Emirate of Harar.
+The title Wargar persisted in the post seventeenth century state Emirate of Harar's fringes.
+The Warjih people who previously inhabited the Harari region, today reside in Shewa and are commonly referred to as Wargar.